sfranzyshen/74HC165-ESP8266/README.md

 Example of using the 74HC165 Shift Register within the ESP8266 Arduino Environment.

 ## Hardware
-Example performed using a NodeMCU v 1.0 ESP-12 variety.
+Example performed using a NodeMCU v 1.0 ESP-12 variant.
 It should work with other ESP8266 hardware with changes to the gpios.

 ## Arduino IDE
 Development environment used arduino-1.8.6-windows with the esp8266-Arduino-2.5.0-beta2 board extention installed.